jrnd-io/jr-website/content/docs/Kafka Connect Source Connector/_index.md

  - _topic_: target topic
  - _frequency_: Repeat the creation of a random message every `frequency` milliseconds.
  - _objects_: Number of objects to create at every run.
 Default is 1.
+ - _key_field_: Name for object key field, for example ID.
+This is an OPTIONAL config, if not set, objects will be created without a key.

 Following example is for a JR connector job using template _net_device_ and producing 5 new random messages to _net_device_ topic every 5 seconds.